inscight/inscight/docs/outro_blurb.rst

 That's all the scientific computing insight we have time for today.
-You can find us at inscight.org (that's i-n-s-c-i-g-h-t.org) and on twitter, convore, and github.
+You can find us at inscight.org (that's i-n-s-c-i-g-h-t.org) and on twitter, convore, and github or email us via info@inscight.org.
 The inSCIght podcast is a co-production of Enthought Inc, software-carpentry.org, and The Hacker Within.
 Thanks for listening!